 Getting the key shots

-With our beauty spot video, a wide shot of the location would be part of the main footage, for instance, while close-ups of details such as leaves waving in the breeze, tumbling water in a stream and a squirrel gathering nuts make nice B-roll, helping the viewer to experience the location without actually visiting.
+With our beauty spot video, a wide shot of the location would be part of the main footage, for instance, while close-ups of details such as leaves waving in the breeze, tumbling water in a stream and a squirrel gathering nuts make a nice B-roll, helping the viewer to experience the location without actually visiting.

 You will be in a lot of the main footage, talking to the camera.
 Many vloggers do this with the camera handheld, often mounted on a mini-tripod.
 With a full-size tripod, you can be a bit further away with more of the background visible.